Teddy-Parker1388/RDS_MODULE/README.md

-# Terrfaform Module to create RDS on AWS
+# Terrfaform Module to create RDS DB Instance and RDS Aurora Cluster on AWS
 ----------------------------------------------------

 ## Resources Supported